diesel-rs/diesel/guide_drafts/migration_guide.md

 * [Changed `FromSql` implementations](#2-0-0-from-sql)

 `no_arg_sql_function!` macro is now pending deprecation.
-Users of the macro are advised to consider `sql_function_v2!` macro.
+Users of the macro are advised to consider `define_sql_function!` macro.

 * [Deprecated usage of `no_arg_sql_function!` macro](#2-0-0-no_arg_sql_function)